awsdocs/amazon-workspaces-administration-guide/doc_source/cloudwatch-metrics.md

 For more information about using CloudWatch and alarms, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/)\.

 **Prerequisites**
-To get CloudWatch metrics, enable access on port 443 on the `AMAZON` subset in the `us-east-1` region\.
-For more information, see [Port Requirements for Amazon WorkSpaces](workspaces-port-requirements.md)\.
+To get CloudWatch metrics, enable access on port 443 on the `AMAZON` subset in the `us-east-1` Region\.
+For more information, see [IP Address and Port Requirements for Amazon WorkSpaces](workspaces-port-requirements.md)\.

 **Topics**
 + [Amazon WorkSpaces Metrics](#wsp-metrics)